-- 7. The top section of the valve should be blown out with a canister of compressed air.
+7. The top section of the valve should be blown out with a canister of compressed air.
 Air should flow freely from the bottom through both sides at the top.
 A few short bursts of canned air in both holes should displace any debris.
 Alcohol can also be used to remove any build-up of sediment.

-(Do not use an air compressor to blow out the valve, water in the lines may be forced into the manifold.) - 8.
-The bottom section contains a plunger and spring.
+NOTE: Do not use an air compressor to blow out the valve, water in the lines may be forced into the manifold.

+8. The bottom section contains a plunger and spring.
 Make sure the three grooves on the sides of the plunger are clean.
 This part should be cleaned with a cotton swab and alcohol to remove the debris.

-IMPORTANT: If a valve is found to have only one groove please contact The Kegel Company, Inc. for an immediate replacement.
-All machines should have the "high flow" valves which are machined with three grooves.
-Please call (863) 382-6588 if a replacement is needed.
+IMPORTANT: If a valve is found to have only one groove please contact Kegel for an immediate replacement.
+All machines should have the "high flow" valves, which are machined with three grooves.
+Please call (863) 734-0200 if a replacement is needed.

-- 9. Replace the valve body on the head of the valve using the same shim washers. - 10.Replace the valve on the rear wall. - 11.Plug the elbow and line back into the proper fitting and clean around all the connections. - 12.Return the oil tank to the machine and plug in the connections.
+- 9. Replace the valve body on the head of the valve using the same shim washers. - 10.Replace the valve on the rear wall. - 11.Plug the elbow and line back into the proper fitting and clean around all the connections.

-- 13.Run the PUMP OUTPUT VOLUME TEST.
-Run this test once to clear the lines out.
-Then check the volume of conditioner output for a typical program and adjust the pump if necessary. - 14.Check the in-line filter located on the oil supply line.
-Replace this filter if it is filled with debris.
-If this filter clogs frequently check the inside of the oil tank.
+- 12.Return the oil tank to the machine and plug in the connections. - 13.Run the PUMP OUTPUT VOLUME TEST.
+Run this test once to clear the lines out; then check the volume of conditioner output for a typical program and adjust the pump if necessary.